eamonnmcmanus/AdventOfCode2023/README.md

 These are my solutions to [Advent of Code 2023](https://adventofcode.com) for years 2022, 2023, 2024 (ongoing).
 They are all coded in Java, needing Java 21 at least.

+To run Day 21 of 2024, say, you must build with a puzzle input in `src/advent2024/puzzle21.txt`.

 # Index

 ## 2022